syedwaseemjan/syedwaseemjan.github.io/_posts/2018-11-15-building-my-own-house.md

 1. I should have installed electrical pipes inside walls for the future installation of Solar panels.
 Things will look a little ugly and messy when I install solar panels in the future because of all the wires and stuff.
 2. Staircase should have been more wide.
 I realized it only when we were moving some furniture upstairs.

+Regardless of the few small issues, I feel it's a nice house and never really expected it will come out so cool, especially the front elevation as I never designed it as the 3D design needed learning some additional skills and I didn't have time for it.

 <img src="/assets/img/posts/building-my-own-house/img-3.jpeg" alt="My house's interior" />
 <img src="/assets/img/posts/building-my-own-house/img-4.jpeg" alt="My house's interior" />

-In the end, I built a nice house and never really expected it will come out so cool, especially the front elevation as I never designed it as the 3D design needed learning some additional skills and I didn't have time for it.
+My father was able to build his house only after getting retired from service and I have always been told that building the house can take ages.
+Building my house somewhat early in my career feels a huge accomplishment for me.
 We are planning to move there soon and I will be living there for years to come.